apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Scuolabook_DRM
 A windows-only application (including source code) for removing DRM from ScuolaBooks PDFs, created by "Hex" and included with permission.

+Rocket_ebooks
+Information about the now-obsolete Rocket ebook format and DRM, along with source for a tool to remove the DRM.